djtbdanner/lambda-web-sockets/README.md

 The layer was created on Cloud 9 (so it was the correct OS and all you know) https://aws.amazon.com/premiumsupport/knowledge-center/lambda-layer-aws-sdk-latest-version/

+#### SDK-v3
+SDK is now modular and only the needed modules are installed in the layer.
+For a list of all the modules, you can go here: https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html

 ## Deployment